haskelly-dev/Haskelly/README.md

 ### Code snippets
 Snippets for the most popular functions such as `map` or `fold` and other structures like `data` or `newtype`.
 For the tokens which have a snippets, Haskelly will show both the suggestion and the snippet.
-If you want to disable this behaviour and force Haskelly to only provide the snippet set the configuration `haskelly.snippets.important` to `true`.
+If you want to disable this behaviour and force Haskelly to only provide the snippet, set the configuration `haskelly.snippets.important` to `true`.
 Go to the [Extension Settings](## Extension Settings) section to learn how to add your own snippets.

 ### Type hovers
 Hover on top of an identifier and Haskelly will tell you what's its type.